diegoldsv/backendDevTestSolution/README.md

 ```

 ---
-## How to test
+## How to test the app

-Once the project is launched, it will be running on port 5000.
+Once the app is launched, it will be running on port 5000.
 You can test the endpoint: GET /product/{productId}/similar

 1. Open a web browser